dd32/td-gh-ex/readme.txt

 == TRANSLATIONS ==
 If you've translated this theme into your language, feel free to send the translation over to themegrill@gmail.com and we will include it within the theme from next version update.

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.1.1 =
+* Responsive menu h1 tag changed to h3.
+* Slider navigation arrows and slider titles when in same line overlapping issue fixed.
+* Page width adjustment for boxed layout.
+* Few CSS and other adjustments.

 = Version 1.1 =
 * Options Framework updated to 1.9.0
 * Options Framework textdomain 'textdomain' changed to 'accelerate'.
 * Some wrong textdomain corrected.
 * Language pot file updated.
 * Few CSS adjustments.